Best daily deals

 How do the different types of ANC compare?

-Now that we’ve gotten that out of the way, here’s a handy table that offers the main points at a glance.
+Now that we’ve addressed that, here’s a handy table that summarizes the main points.

 Attenuation typeMic locationStrengthsWeaknesses